Ahoward21/scheduler/README.md

 # Work Day Scheduler
 An app for scheduling daily activities.

+## Technologies
+This project uses built in web APIs for local storage, event listeners and time intervals.
+Also makes use of thrid party APIs like Bootstrap, jQeury and Moment.js.